Nexmo/stitch-android-quickstart/docs/4-enable-audio.md

 ## Before you begin

-- Ensure you have run through the [previous guide](TODO)
+- Ensure you have run through the [previous quickstarts](https://developer.nexmo.com/stitch/in-app-messaging/guides/3-utilizing-events?platform=android)

 ## 1 - Update the Android App

-We will use the application we already created for [the third getting started guide](TODO).
+We will use the application we already created for the previous quickstarts.
 All the basic setup has been done in the previous guides and should be in place.
 We can now focus on updating the client-side application.

 ### 1.1 - Update permissions in `AndroidManifest`